solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/2051e879-6748-4efe-b99d-0c1e709a273f)

+After clicking **Run**, you will be taken to the Run results screen.
+Simply wait here until the pipeline finishes or times out (you might need to refresh your browser tab).

 If you ever need to get back to the Run results screen, simply navigate to **Pipelines** -> **Backup-Pipelines** -> (click the latest Run) from anywhere within Azure DevOps.

 ![image](https://github.com/user-attachments/assets/a694901a-e350-44ee-8a27-bf0e84fa904a)